 Mrs. Grimley from As Told by Ginger takes it Up to Eleven.
 She makes the students sit facing the wall, she does not allow passing notes in class, drifting off into space, hall passes, talking, smiling, laughing, or breathing (if she hears you doing it), and she forces them to write essays for minor infractions.
+The essays get longer as the episode goes on.
 She makes Ginger, Miranda, and Courtney write 16,000-word essays for passing a note in class (and adds another thousand words for complaining).
-Ginger tries to see the good side of Mrs. Grimley by defending her house when the other students egg and teepee it.
-And as it turns out, she doesn't even care.
+Ginger tries to see the good side of Mrs. Grimley by defending her house when the other students egg and TP it.
+And as it turns out, she doesn't have a good side and doesn't even care that her students pulled pranks on her house.
 Ginger and the students all rebel against her, and Ginger promptly gets detention for her Reason You Suck Speech.

 Miranda: That's inhumane!